Heinbokel/CIS_106_WEEK_3_GIT_INTRO/ReadMe.md

 This project is for learning Git.
+Made more changes.